gvwilson/thirdbit/fiction/iffy/index.md

 shining light straight into his retinas,
 Iffy guessed.
 "All right, there's a base,"
-he said as whatever he had just seen confirmed what Wales had just said.
+he said as whatever he had just seen confirmed what Wales had said.
 "But it was scavenged decades ago.
 And anyway,
 everybody who was anybody built some kind of secret lab down here.